 Also, something that's not quite as sexy or fun to talk about is insurance and I think it's important that we talk about that stuff.
 You can't make a feature film without having film insurance, in case something goes wrong, and things always go wrong.
 It doesn't matter if you're making in downtown Toronto, or in Karachi, Pakistan, things go wrong, things break, microphones might fall in water.
 And who's going to pay for that?
 If you have insurance, insurance covers those things.

 But it was really hard for us to get insurance.
 One of the things that happens when you're getting insurance is they do a risk assessment as to where you're shooting.
-And it's, for some reason, more risky to film in Pakistan.
+And it&s, for some reason, more risky to film in Pakistan.
 And I understand that maybe there's some mystery there and it hasn't been done that often in Canada. there was a tornado in Cape Breton.
 Therefore, we can't insure your Halifax shoot.

 It was really hard.
 We were denied a lot, we finally got insured, we were so blessed.
 The last person who gave it, we had to pay a lot.
 And it was like, triple what other people were paying or what we other someone another movie would have paid.
 And quite frankly, the place where we struggled, that was risky, was Nova Scotia.
 Because when we went to Cape Breton to shoot B-roll, there had just been a huge hurricane that came through.
 And it impacted our filming, all the leaves were off the trees, people were struggling, you know.
 That was something that that I was new to me, and that the system is not working for certain communities and is creating barriers.
 And so, if the insurers had said no, then we could not have gone to camera.
-There’s so many, there's so many things that make making a movie (18:34) challenging, but insurance is really important to talk about.
+There’s so many, there's so many things that make making a movie challenging, but insurance is really important to talk about.

 KH: What did you enjoy about the process?
 What were the elements that brought you joy in the making?

-non-union crew in Nova Scotia, working with a huge crew in Pakistan, that is a bit more DIY and having to solve problems in a sometimes-non-traditional way.
+FW: I learned a lot, getting to work with such incredible teams in different places, you know, working with an incredible non-union crew in Nova Scotia, working with a huge crew in Pakistan, that is a bit more DIY and having to solve problems in a sometimes-non-traditional way.
 Getting the opportunity to try so many things and everybody being on board.
 We did have some traditional footage and coverage.
 And then also, we didn't, and we got to do some stunts, and we got to do really emotional work.
 We did a couple pieces of handheld, but then also we worked with some great production design.

 So it was a remarkable experience across the board, working with these incredible actors, Amrit Kaur [Azra, the protagonist] and Hamza Haq [Hassan, her father] and Nimra Bucha [Mariam, her mother], who are such professional, talented actors, and getting to work with some of the best folks in Nova Scotia who came on as day players and just really ate the scene.
 Our actors in Pakistan are some of the best, some incredible drama actors.
 Drama is the name for like a soap opera there and those are very, very popular.
 So, we had some incredible drama actors, and then also some incredible theatre actors who came in and just nailed their scene in a way where the scene just wouldn't have worked if they weren't so talented and working with Ayana Manji [who plays the main character as child].
 I also got to work with kids, and that presents its own challenge.